zlsa/zlsadesign.com/content/article/android/getting-started-with-opengl-es.md

 rendering in another thread.)

-The `GLSurfaceView` does _not_ render anything; it merely provides a surface to which your own render can draw.
+The `GLSurfaceView` does _not_ render anything; it merely provides a surface to which your own renderer can draw.
 A renderer must implement [`GLSurfaceView.Renderer`](https://developer.android.com/reference/android/opengl/GLSurfaceView.Renderer.html);
 more specifically, it must implement the following methods: